Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 Bathroom external light by switch

-Security cameras cover the property within the fence.
+Security cameras do cover the property within the fence.

 TIPS: Google Map search "Beeutiful Bees" for easy navigation!
 Approach from the North (Old River Road/Gwinnett Crossing) headed South on Stilson Leefield Road towards Leefield so that your camper entrance will face AWAY from the road to the West or facing the fence.
 Do not block the gate with your tow vehicle.
 It is a working farm.
 The power and water are on the fence North of the gate.

 We see that one out of 50 visitors made a noise complaint.
-Noise? - Seasonal training on Fort Stewart can sometimes (but rarely) be heard (usually around January) and sounds just like very distant thunder.
-(It's a good 40 miles or so away so not a disturbance, more a confusing curiosity on a sunny day!).
-On occasion young men will modify their pickup truck and remove the exhaust and muffler to create a noise.
+Noise? - Seasonal training on Fort Stewart can sometimes (but rarely) be heard and sounds just like very distant thunder.
+(It's a good 40 miles or so away, so not a disturbance, more a confusing curiosity on a sunny day!)
+On occasion young men will modify their pickup truck and remove the exhaust system or muffler to create a noise.
 We are sorry.
 If we could we would have such vehicles impounded.
 This is what was once referred to as "Reckless youth."
-If you like call the Sheriff if it happens while you stay.
+If you like, please call the Sheriff if it happens while you stay.
 Your locations is the BeeUtiful Bees Apiary, 8279 Stilson Leefield Rd, Statesboro.
 Their direct line is 911 or 912.764.8888

 Questions?
 Message us in the app or text the phone number!
 We look forward to meeting you.

-PETS (mostly ours): Dog: We have a very friendly female husky, medium-sized, approx 60 lbs).
+PETS: If you have one, yes, you may use the inside fence area.
+Please pick up all pet waste immediately.
+(Ours) Dog: We have a friendly female husky, medium-sized, approx 60 lbs).
 She loves people, especially kids, and gets on great with other dogs, and cats.
-Cats (1+1): Our calico & white fluffball is becoming more friendly but she does like to run and hide under vehicles!
-The neighbors' cat is a little brown / gray tabby and she's VERY friendly and often around to greet our guests too.
+The small cat, a little brown / gray tabby is VERY friendly and often around to greet our guests too.
 She might jump in your camper!
+She is not our cat but loves our visitors.
 Chickens: Watch out for them free-ranging on occasion.
 Avoid any rooster.
 Honeybees: We only have one hive on our property these days .
-They're not always friendly - it depends on the season, food availability, etc. Hives can be an attraction and a danger, especially to pets and young children.
-Please keep away from the beehive and in particular do not walk in front of them or across their flight line.
+Bees are not always friendly - it depends on the season, food availability, etc. Hives can be an attraction and a danger, especially to pets and young children.
+Please keep away from the beehive and in particular do not walk in front of it or across their flight line.
 If you're interested and would like to know more about bees we'd 'bee' happy to share our knowledge.
 Bees do not fly in the dark, not in the cold (below 55 F), not in the rain.

-Pets (neighbors): We've already mentioned their dog and cat... they also have a pot-bellied pig that you may see wandering around!
+Pets (neighbors): We've already mentioned the dog... they also have a pot-bellied pig that you may see wandering around!
 Enjoy yourselves and wake early enough to catch the sunrise to the East across the field!
 Thank you.

 Family Fun: (Locally in Statesboro).